 And the seven angels which had the seven trumpets prepared themselves to sound.
 (Revelation 8:6)

-When we come to Revelation 8 we see seven angels being given seven trumpets which they prepare to sound, each one sounding their trumpet as God pours out his wrath over the next three and a half years.
+When we come to Revelation 8 we see seven angels being given seven trumpets which they prepare to sound, each one sounding their trumpet as God pours out his wrath.
 The events that occur during wrath are of a completely different magnitude to those that take place during tribulation, since everything that happens during tribulation and great tribulation is the result of Satan’s anger as he works, initially, through man and, latterly, through the Antichrist.
 However, those things that occur during wrath are beyond the scope of that which Satan has the power to effect.

 The Seven Trumpets and Seven Vials